blues/sparrow-reference-web-app/README.md

 ### Dependencies

 The Sparrow starter uses [Node.js](https://nodejs.org/en/) as a runtime, [Yarn](https://yarnpkg.com/) as a package manager, and [Volta](https://volta.sh/) as a way of enforcing consistent versions of all JavaScript-based tools.
-You can install these dependencies by following the following steps.
+You can install these dependencies by following the steps below.

 1. Install Volta by following [its installation instructions](https://docs.volta.sh/guide/getting-started).
 2. Run the command below in a terminal to install the appropriate versions of both Node.js and Yarn.